Applications

 Does a child need to have a Masonic affiliation in the family to live at the children’s home?

-No. During the application process, we contact a local lodge to sponsor each child.
+No. During the application process, we contact a local Masonic lodge to sponsor each child.